 Wendy’s Roasting Strategy: An Online Brand strategy like no other

-If you haven’t heard of Wendy’s new strategy, it basically involves Wendy’s responding wittingly to trolls on Twitter who are either insulting Wendy’s or complimenting their competitors.
+If you haven’t heard of Wendy’s new strategy, it involves Wendy’s responding wittingly to trolls on Twitter who are either insulting Wendy’s or complimenting their competitors.

-Wendy’s is unapologetically roasting people along with its competitors and it’s hilarious!
+Wendy’s is unapologetically roasting people along with its competitors, and it’s hilarious!

-Is the strategy really working?
+Is the strategy working?

 One of the main objectives when implementing an online brand strategy is to generate word-of-mouth and if you get it right, you can become viral.
 Keeping that in mind, Wendy’s tweets are definitely being talked about and creating meaningful connections online.
 Most online brand strategies implemented by brands that have gone viral involve spreading positivity by integrating CSR strategies or depicting something that appeals to the audience’s emotions.